renato145/evolution_simulation/docs/slime.md

 - When meeting another slime, if energy is at least M and the difference is not less than the smaller slime's energy, a new slime will spawn.
 - If energy reaches 0, the slime will die.
-- If no food has been consumed on the last W seconds, the slime will die.

 ### Slime evolution (skills)
 - There are 3 evolving paths, the fist time it evolves the slime will randomly